Skip to main content

 Loading and saving data

-• To save formulas in a local file, press the Save icon on the ribbon, and find the ivp-file in Downloads.
+• Click Save as Local File... to save model to a local file.
+Find the ivp-file in Downloads.
 You can open and edit this file using any text editor.

-• To load formulas from a local file, press the Load... on the ribbon, choose From file... option and choose a local file to upload.
+• To load model from a local file, click the Load... on the ribbon, choose From file... option and choose a local file to upload.

 • Drag-n-drop your ivp-file to Datagrok.
 Diff Studio will open it and load formulas.
 You can open ivp-files stored in the platform.